 Food that’s good for you quite often doesn’t have a special label telling you so.
-I’m all for the fresh veggies, fruit, wholesome proteins and fibre rich grains (well, the gluten free ones, due to an intolerance).
+I’m all for the fresh veggies, fruit, wholesome proteins and fibre rich whole grains.
 Sure I don’t mind playing around with the odd “super food” as I love trying new things.
 But these are supplementary foods and I believe you can enjoy a healthy balanced meal with simple, natural ingredients.

 Nourish Every Day’s Food Philosophy

-If you want to get started with a couple of super simple recipes, I recommend trying these:
+If you want to get started with a couple of recipes, I recommend trying these:

 - Sweet Potato and Broccoli Frittata – a classic that works for brekky, lunch or dinner and is perfect for meal prep!